William Ernest Henley: Early life and education

 Henley was born in Gloucester on 23 August 1849, to mother, Mary Morgan, a descendant of poet and critic Joseph Warton, and father, William, a bookseller and stationer.
 William Ernest was the oldest of six children, five sons and a daughter; his father died in 1868.

 Henley was a pupil at the Crypt School, Gloucester, between 1861 and 1867.
 A commission had recently attempted to revive the school by securing as headmaster the brilliant and academically distinguished Thomas Edward Brown (1830–1897).
 Though Brown's tenure was relatively brief (c.
 1857–1863), he was a "revelation" to Henley because the poet was "a man of genius—the first I'd ever seen".
 After carrying on a lifelong friendship with his former headmaster, Henley penned an admiring obituary for Brown in the New Review (December 1897): "He was singularly kind to me at a moment when I needed kindness even more than I needed encouragement".
 Nevertheless, Henley was disappointed in the school itself, considered an inferior sister to the Cathedral School, and wrote about its shortcomings in a 1900 article in The Pall Mall Magazine.

-Much later, in 1893, Henley also received an LLD degree from the University of St Andrews; however, two years after that he failed to secure the position of Professor of English literature at the University of Edinburgh.
+Much later, in 1893, Henley also received an LLD degree from the University of St Andrews, but two years after that, he failed to secure the position of professor of English literature at the University of Edinburgh.